facebook tracking

 How to blouse boots 3

-With your boots tied, wrap your boot bands around your boots, right at the very top of the boot shaft.
-There are varying opinions on where to put your boot bands; some say at the top of your boot to keep circulation, and others say to hook them around your leg just above the boot.
-I prefer the boot option; it restricts the band from riding up your leg, holding it in place better.
+Opinions vary on where to put your boot bands; some say at the top of your boot to keep circulation, and others say to hook them around your leg just above the boot.

 Step 3: Tuck Your Pants Under the Boot Band